Zechariah

 Rolihlahla, meaning “troublemaker,” that works, but Nelson?

-During the long twenty-seven years he pounded rocks for someone else’s benefit.
+During the long twenty-seven years he pounded rocks for someone else’s

 Limestone and granite, sandstone and schist, pounded into submission,